regstuff/git-news/README.md

 Github actions are scheduled via Cron to use feedparser to parse each url.
 The parsed output is dumped as json in rss2json.
 Front-end Javascript on Github Pages does the rest.

 # To-Do
-- Merge items on the same story published in multiple sites, like how Google News gives a dropdown below the main item
+- Merge newsitems of the same story published in multiple sites, like how Google News gives a dropdown below the main item
-- AI-based topic-level filtering.
+- Smarter topic-level filtering.
 Eg. Filter out all smartphone news, even when the word 'smartphone' is not used
 - Save feed items & search/list those later